juju/docs/src/en/clouds-LXD.md

 Here is a list of noteworthy LXD specific features and differences:

- - Constraints are applied differently than they are with other cloud types.
+ - Constraints (`v.2.4.1`) are applied differently than they are with other cloud types.
 Essentially, they are interpreted as maximums instead of minimums.
 See [Constraints and the LXD cloud][charms-constraints-lxd] for details.

- - LXD clustering is supported.
-See
-   [Additional LXD resources][clouds-lxd-resources] for details.
+ - LXD clustering is supported (`v.2.4.0`).
+See [Additional LXD resources][clouds-lxd-resources] for details.

 ## Additional LXD resources